tytydraco/yessleep/out/I_Attended_Bohemian_Grove_Rituals_Few_Years_Ago_and_Its_Fed_up.md

 His smile was cold and knowing.
 "Everyone has a price," he said.
 "You just haven't found yours yet."

 I fled that night, vowing never to return.
-But i did…
+But I did…

 There's a particular night that stands out among the horrors I witnessed at Bohemian Grove.
 The air was thick with tension, an almost palpable electricity that set my nerves on edge.
 The usual debasements were already in full swing, but there was an added element of fear in the eyes of the participants.
 Something big was about to happen.